 This is a co-ed program with an average length of stay of 6-12 months always taking into consideration the individual needs of the client.
 In all cases though the length of service delivery is specifically tied to the individualized needs of the client.
 For some clients a high intensity program will serve as a short term settling place and is sufficient to enable the child to refocus themselves and then return to his or her less restrictive placement.
 Other youth may require longer periods of service delivery.
 Extended stays are approved through APS-KePRO.
 The program’s main focus is to provide treatment services to youth who need a high degree of service delivery and structure.
 The physical plant is locked from the outside for visitor sign in purposes but people may exit without a key.
 There is a well landscaped, fenced-in yard, which has a large recreation area to provide outside activities.

 NFI’s program always strives to create a safe and respectful community filled with people who energetically pursue positive outcomes for the youth we serve.
 We believe that with hard work, inspiration, and lots of encouragement and support, clients can achieve permanent and lasting change.
 We are dedicated to helping these youth learn new behaviors and master new life skills.
 The program also works conscientiously to ensure that client development is both measurable and specific to individual client needs.

-For more information contact: Lucy Moore, Program Director
+For more information contact: Lucy Underhill, Program Director

 Summit View – Bangor, ME

-For more information contact: Jay Bowker, Program Director
+For more information contact: Stephanie Farquhar, Program Director